barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 Another feature of OAV is that it can entirely be configured via the onboard LCD screen (that is a miracle, really).
-Since version 1.5, you may also use (exclusively) Microsoft Excel to configure it, using a macro-based gui in .xls format (yes, really).
+Since version 1.5, you may also use (exclusively) Microsoft Excel to configure it, using a macro-based GUI in .xlsx format (yes, really).
 I am not at the point to even think about this by a long shot, but it would be nice to have a graphical configuration interface on a computer that can set options on the board over a serial or even wireless